 Whether the law prohibits replacing workers on strike:

-- 1: The legislation prohibits the replacement of striking workers. - 0: The law does not prohibit the replacement of those workers who are on legitimate and peaceful strike, and there are excessive sanctions in case of strikes, including imprisonment of workers.
+- 1: The legislation prohibits the replacement of striking workers. - 0: The law does not prohibit replacing workers on legitimate and peaceful strikes, and there are excessive sanctions in case of strikes, including imprisonment of workers.